 - the fee accruals and rebates; - any requested changes in the unit pricing calculations; and - the taxable components e.g. Taxable Income, Imputation Credits, Foreign Tax Credits, Dividend Withholding Payments, and Resident Withholding Tax.

-Furthermore, Fisher Funds monitors the performance of TEL as an outsource provider according to key competencies on a quarterly basis.
-Refer to the Outsource Provider Monitoring Framework Overview - Trustees Executors Limited for further information.
+Furthermore, Fisher Funds monitors the performance of Unit Pricing Providers that are outsource providers according to key competencies on a quarterly basis.
+Refer to the Outsource Provider Monitoring Framework Overview for further information.